cybertec-postgresql/pgwatch2/docs/sizing_recommendations.rst

   PW2_TESTDATA_MULTIPLIER params for that (requires also "ad-hoc" mode params).

 * A low-spec (1 vCPU, 2 GB RAM) cloud machine can easily monitor 100 DBs in "exhaustive" settings (i.e. almost all metrics are monitored in 1-2min intervals) without breaking a sweat (<20% load).
-When a single node where the metrics collector daemon is running is becoming a bottleneck, one can also do "sharding" i.e. limit the amount of monitored databases for that node based on the Group label(s) (--group), which is just a string for logical grouping.

 * A single InfluxDB node should handle thousands of requests per second but if this is not enough having a secondary/mirrored InfluxDB is also possible.
 If more than two needed (e.g. feeding many many Grafana instances or some custom exporting) one